Adolescent Care at Lindner Center of HOPE

 > Read more about Outpatient Care.

-Hospitalization Services for Adolescents
+Inpatient Hospitalization Services for Adolescents

-Cincinnati Children’s at Lindner Center of HOPE, staffed by Lindner Center of HOPE clinical experts, provides stabilization for struggling adolescents age 12 to 17 on the 16-bed adolescent unit.
+Cincinnati Children’s at Lindner Center of HOPE, supported by Lindner Center of HOPE clinical experts, provides stabilization for struggling adolescents age 12 to 17 on the 16-bed adolescent unit.
 Patients participate in structured daily activities that are evidence-based and interdisciplinary in nature.
 Many involve group work with peers and staff.

 The treatment team can include psychiatrists, psychologists, social workers, dietitians, and general practice physician.
 Daily programming aims to ensure comprehensive and adolescent-centered education and treatment during the course of the inpatient stay.